Beatrix Potter: Legacy

 Potter left almost all the original illustrations for her books to the National Trust.
 The copyright to her stories and merchandise was then given to her publisher Frederick Warne & Co, now a division of the Penguin Group.
 On 1 January 2014, the copyright expired in the UK and other countries with a 70-years-after-death limit.
-Hill Top Farm was opened to the public by the National Trust in 1946; her artwork was displayed there until 1985 when it was moved to William Heelis's former law offices in Hawkshead, also owned by the National Trust as the Beatrix Potter Gallery.
+Hill Top Farm was opened to the public by the National Trust in 1946; her artwork was displayed there until 1985 when it was moved to William Heelis's former law office in Hawkshead, also owned by the National Trust.
+The Beatrix Potter Gallery, housed in the former law office, showed a selection of her work until 2022.
+In 2023 it was decided that the gallery should not reopen because the building did not meet modern conservation standards.

 Potter gave her folios of mycological drawings to the Armitt Library and Museum in Ambleside before her death.
 The Tale of Peter Rabbit is owned by Warne, The Tailor of Gloucester by the Tate Gallery, and The Tale of the Flopsy Bunnies by the British Museum.